abalasa-amd/cvs/docs/reference/configuration-files/configure-config.rst

 Enable passwordless SSH
 =======================

-Passwordless SSH is enabled among the head and child nodes for these files.
+Passwordless SSH is enabled among the head and child nodes for the configuration files by default.

-If Passwordless is not enabled, use these commands to enable it (you can enable this for any SSH key, not just the RSA key):
+If Passwordless SSH is not enabled, use these commands to enable it (you can enable this for any SSH key, not just the RSA key):

 .. tip::